 Negative ion air purifiers utilize chemical injections to reduce the number of unhealthy airborne particles in your home.
 This technology adds an electron to the oxygen atoms in your home.
 This creates a magnet-like force that attracts unwanted airborne particles like dust and pollen.

 When these unwanted particles unite with the negative ion, they fall to a solid surface, such as your carpet or furniture.
 With simple cleaning, you can remove these unwanted particulates from your home.
-However, it’s essential to note that these particulates do have the ability to become loose over time and recirculate themselves back into the air.
+However, if you fail to clean the particles will eventually return to the air.

 What are the Benefits of an Air Purifier?